mportesdev/mportesdev.github.io/_posts/2021-08-16-lbyl-vs-eafp-timing-comparison.md

 We can see that the difference in execution time is significant in this case: the `try-except` approach is twice as faster.

-## Final notes
+## Conclusion

-- The LBYL solution in this simple example is less efficient because of the additional `4 in numbers` list item look-up.
+The LBYL solution in this simple example is less efficient because of the additional `4 in numbers` list item look-up.
 This operation's average time complexity is `O(n)` which means it tends to take significantly more time in longer lists.

-- Feel free to contact me if you think something is wrong or missing in this blog post.
+Thank you for reading, and feel free to contact me if you think something is wrong or missing in this blog post.

 [lbyl]: https://docs.python.org/3/glossary.html#term-lbyl
 [eafp]: https://docs.python.org/3/glossary.html#term-eafp